LINWEN607/congregate/README.md

                                                 all project and group members to {CONGREGATE_PATH}/data/staged_users.json, All groups can be staged with '.' or 'all'.
-                                                Individual ones can be staged as a space delimited list of integers (group IDs). migrate                                 Commence migration based on configuration and staged assets. rollback                                Remove staged users/groups/projects on destination.
+                                                Individual ones can be staged as a space delimited list of integers (group IDs). stage-wave                              Stage wave of projects based on migration wave spreadsheet.
+This only takes a single wave for input migrate                                 Commence migration based on configuration and staged assets. rollback                                Remove staged users/groups/projects on destination.
     ui                                      Deploy UI to port 8000.